Do you ever feel like you’re spinning plates?

 But here’s the question: how do you go about tackling them?

 If you’re familiar with the adage about eating an elephant, then you’ll know how it’s done: one bite at a time.
 So let’s summarize a solid process for prioritizing your day-to-day tasks — at work or home:

 1. Make a list of all of your tasks.
 Sometimes getting each item down on paper can be a big relief — and it’ll help ensure you don’t miss anything crucial.

 2. Decide which of your tasks are urgent.
 As you start to get your to-do list down on paper, you’ll naturally have a sense of which of them need taking care of first.
-If there are any tasks on your list which either have critical dependencies or simply need to be completed as soon as possible, these should be noted.
+If there are any tasks on your list that either have critical dependencies or simply need to be completed as soon as possible, these should be noted.

 3. Assign a value to each task.
-Outside of those critical and time-sensitive tasks, an efficient way to prioritize other items is by how valuable they are to you personally or your organization.
+Outside of those critical and time-sensitive tasks, and efficient way to prioritize other items is by how valuable they are to you personally or your organization.
 Understanding which tasks are better aligned with the bigger picture — specifically within a business — is a valuable skill.

 4. Organize remaining tasks by effort and time.
 At this point, you should have a fairly well-ordered list based on urgency and value — but how do you sort the remaining items?
 One solid option is to decide how much time and effort it will take to complete them.
 Because these will usually be lower-priority items, you’ll have the luxury of deciding whether you want to tackle high or low-effort tasks first.